Go Backpacking

 And it wasn't long before a pig swam up to her, perhaps thinking she had snacks, only to realize that wasn't why we were there.
 I was thankful to Captain Dave and thrilled with Kel.

-I marked my watch as found in the app, and we continued our boat tour in the Exuma cays of The Bahamas for another four hours.
+After marking my watch as found in the app, we continued our boat tour in the Exuma Cays of the Bahamas for another four hours.

 My recovered Apple Watch